oswcab/dotfiles/README.md

 # dotfiles

-Repostory to be used by chezmoi
+Repository to be used by chezmoi